platformsh/platformsh-docs/docs/src/configuration/app/multi-app.md

                 allow: false
                 passthru: true

--   name: orders
+-   name: main
     type: "php:7.4"
     source:
-        root: ordersapp
+        root: mainapp
     web:
         locations:
             "/":
                 root: "web"
                 passthru: "/index.php"

+-   name: admin
+    type: "php:7.4"
+    size: S
+    source:
+        root: mainapp
+    web:
+        locations:
+            "/":
+                root: "web"
+                passthru: "/admin.php"
 ```

-In this example, the `userapp` directory will get built as a Go application while the `ordersapp` directory will get built as a PHP application, even though neither of those directories has a `.platform.app.yaml` file.
+In this example, the `apiapp` directory will get built as a Go application while the `mainapp` directory will get built as two separate PHP applications, even though none of those directories has a `.platform.app.yaml` file.
+The two PHP applications will use the same source code, but have different front controllers for the `admin` and `main` applications.
+The `admin` instance will also be fixed at an `S` size container, while `main` will scale freely.

 The primary use case for this configuration is defining multiple applications with different configuration off of the same source code, or when the source code is downloaded during the build phase.